Ulsan South Korea Travel Guide

 Banks: Weekdays 9:00 AM - 4:00 PM.
 ATMs: Widely available (banks, convenience stores), many 24/7.
 Look for "Global ATM" signs.

-Many businesses close on national holidays (Seollal, Chuseok, etc.).
-Tourist attractions usually remain open but can be more crowded.
+Many businesses close on public holidays (Seollal, Chuseok, etc.).
+Tourist attractions usually remain open but can be with more people.
 Always check specific schedules.